Skip to main content

 • Recommended course of action or treatment

-Step three: Consultation Meeting
+Step Three: Consultation Meeting

 After the student's documentation has been reviewed and approved, they will meet with our Associate Dean of Students.
 The student will discuss their documentation, and their next steps in the withdrawal process.
 At this time students are encourage to consult with other offices to determine the financial, academic, and housing implications of their withdrawal.

-Step four: Submit Withdrawal Request
+Step Four: Submit Withdrawal Request

 After the student has submitted documentation, and met with our Associate Dean of Students, information on how to initiate and complete the withdrawal will be sent to the student's Oswego email.
 Students will complete the process using an online system.
 Updates will be sent to the student as the online process progresses.
 If a student is not able to complete an online process, they will need to clearly indicate that to the ODS staff and our office will assist.

-Step four: Finalizing the Withdrawal
+Step Five: Finalizing the Withdrawal

 After the student completes the process they will receive an email that confirms the completion of the withdrawal.